 - Optionally select Group filter by layer to sort the filters by the layer they impact.

-- Optionally, if you want to zoom to features in the layer after the filters are applied, check Zoom to the layer once it's applied filters.
+- Optionally, to zoom to features in the layer after the filters are applied, check Zoom to the layer once it's applied filters.

-- Optionally, if you want end users to create their own filters, check Allow to create custom filters.
+- Optionally, to allow users to create their own filters, check Allow to create custom filters.

 - Click OK to save and close the configuration.